What Acyclovir STADA is and what it is used for

 The treatment usually lasts for 5 days, but the duration may vary in different individuals and the treatment may continue until the blisters have scabbed or completely healed.
 However, the treament should not last for longer than 10 days.

-If you feel that the effect of Acyclovir STADA is too strong or too weak, talk to your doctor or pharmacist.
+In case you feel that the effect of Acyclovir STADA is too strong or too weak, talk to your doctor or pharmacist.

 If you forget to use Acyclovir STADA

-If you are unable to treat the herpes in time, do so at the first opportunity and continue the treatment as before (do not apply the cream more frequently or in a thicker layer than usual).
+In case you are unable to treat the herpes in time, do so at the first opportunity and continue the treatment as before (do not apply the cream more frequently or in a thicker layer than usual).

 If you stop using Acyclovir STADA